 What Users Think About WordPress

 Users frequently note on our reviews page that they like WordPress.com’s wide range of features, plug-ins, and tools, and that it is generally a user-friendly platform.
 Users also note that if you’re new WordPress, there can be a slight learning curve to using the platform.
-Learn more about what real users have to say about WordPress on our WordPress reviews page.

 Where to Find WordPress